Skip to main content

 Low levels of vitamin D are associated with poorer immune function and decreased energy levels.
 However, low levels of vitamin D are also associated with higher levels of depression and anxiety (12).
 Whilst the mechanisms behind this are not understood completely, it is suggested that vitamin D has anti-inflammatory properties.
 These properties may have a neuroprotective effect, leading to improved mental health and wellbeing (13).

 Sun exposure is the main source of vitamin D – it is absorbed through the skin and processed in the kidneys and liver.
 However, due to low levels of sunlight it is recommended that everyone in the UK supplements with vitamin D from September to April.
+The recommended amount of vitamin D for both adults and children is 10 micrograms per day, equivalent to 400 IU (14).

 Vitamin E